Hurricane John (2024): Aftermath

 Following the hurricane, the Mexican Navy activated Plan DN-III-E, a disaster relief and rescue plan, with 25,000 military units deployed to assist residents affected by John.
 At least 18,728 members of an international relief task force were sent to assist affected residents by the National Civil Protection Coordination.
 In the Costa Chica and Costa Grande regions, 5,000 people were placed in temporary storm shelters.
 The National Human Rights Commission donated Mex$70 million (US$3.73 million) to help those affected by the storm.
 Veterinary care and 1,700 kilograms of food were provided to support animals in shelters who were displaced by the storm.
 The World Central Kitchen distributed over 878,000 meals to those impacted by the hurricane.

 In Guerrero, a total of Mex$5.75 billion (US$305 million) were given out to support families affected by the storm.
 The government allocated Mex1.8 billion (US$96.1 million) to reconstruct roads and bridges damaged by the storm.
 A total of 1,801 medical services were provided to those affected by the storm.
-In Acapulco, 58 garbage trucks were mobilized and a total of 10,000 tons of waste were disposed of.
+In Acapulco, 58 garbage trucks were mobilized and a total of 10,000 tons of waste was disposed of.
 President Claudia Sheinbaum announced an 8 billion pesos (US$400 million) reconstruction plan to aid in rebuilding tourism and improving public services in Acapulco following the hurricane.
 Mex$14.5 million (US$770,000) were allocated to support farmers severely affected by the storm in 47 municipalities.
 Several people fell ill after contracting viruses from stagnant floodwaters.

 In Oaxaca, where over 98,000 people lost power, 18,000 armed services members and government workers were deployed to assist in emergency response operations.
 A total of 2,383 food parcels, 870 sleeping mats, and 200 packs of water were delivered to communities severely affected by the storm.
 In 56 municipalities, 200 health centers were opened.
 Mex$350 million (US$18.7 million) were allocated to repair the damage caused by the storm.
 Seed banks were also provided to help farmers affected by the storm.
 Governor of Oaxaca Salomón Jara Cruz mobilized 37 vehicles to help repair damage to roads.
-A total of 762,000 cubic meters of soil were removed from mudslides and landslides.
-A total of Mex$358 million (US$19 million) were given out to support families affected by the storm.
+A total of 762,000 cubic meters of soil was removed from mudslides and landslides.
+A total of Mex$358 million (US$19 million) was given out to support families affected by the storm.